Join our mailing list to stay informed!

 Bankruptcy involves a number of restrictions and obligations which can be avoided in a Debt Agreement.
 At Revive Financial, we always recommend the solution which is best suited to your situation.
 Bankruptcy is often the last resort because of the impact it has on your life, not just financially.

-I Don’t Need a Part 9 Debt Agreement; I Just Want to Consolidate.
+I Don’t Need a Debt Agreement; I Just Want to Consolidate.

 A debt consolidation loan is essentially a personal loan that you take out to cover your debts.
 You can then move forward just making the one repayment.
 However, if you have a default on your credit file, you may not be successful in getting in a personal loan.
-This is when you should consider a Part 9 Debt Agreement, and begin your journey to financial freedom.
-You can learn more about Part 9 Debt Agreements here or give us a call on 1800 534 534.
+This is when you should consider a Debt Agreement and begin your journey to financial freedom.
+You can learn more about Debt Agreements here or give us a call on 1800 534 534.
 Our friendly Case Managers will be able to provide you with more information, advice and assistance.

 For more information on Debt Agreements and how they can help you find financial relief, check out our Debt Agreement page.

-Topics: Debt Agreements, Personal Debt, Debt Management Plans
+Topics: Debt Agreements, Personal Debt, Debt Management Solutions

 How Can We Assist You Today?